GitJit-max/learning-linux/chapter/01-intro.md

 [^breakup]: [Wikipedia - Breakup of the Bell System, accessed 2021](https://en.wikipedia.org/wiki/Breakup_of_the_Bell_System)

-After the breakup of Bell System mandated by the United States Department of Justice in 1982, AT&T promptly rushed to commercialize Unix System V; A move that nearly killed Unix.
+After the breakup of Bell System mandated by the United States Department of Justice in 1982, AT&T promptly rushed to commercialize Unix System V; a move that nearly killed Unix.
 Most Unix boosters thought that the divestiture (taking money away from where you have invested it) was great news.
 What none realized at the time was that the productization of Unix would destroy the free exchanges of source code that had nurtured so much of the system's early vitality.
 Knowing no other model than secrecy for collecting profits from software and no other model than centralized control for developing a commercial product, AT&T clamped down hard on source-code distribution.
 Bootleg Unix tapes became far less interesting in the knowledge that the threat of lawsuit might come with them.
 Contributions from universities began to dry up.
 No individual could afford Unix, not with the \$40,000 price-tag on a source-code license.
 To make matters worse, the big new players in the Unix market promptly committed major strategic blunders.
 One was to seek advantage by product differentiation; A tactic which resulted in the interfaces of different Unixes diverging.
 This threw away cross-platform compatibility and fragmented the Unix market.
 AT&T, fixated on minicomputers and mainframes, tried several different strategies to become a major player in computers, and badly botched all of them.
 A dozen small companies formed to support Unix on PCs.
 All were underfunded, focused on selling to developers and engineers, and never aimed at the business and home market that Microsoft was targeting. [^raymond-wars]

 > [!IMPORTANT]
 > To sum up: Unix flourished when its practices most closely approximated open source, and stagnated when they did not.
 Fortunately the old-time unix culture has largely reinvented itself in the open-source movement. [^raymond-new]